 Ok, first what does hiring consultants having to do with being neat?
 Basically it seems the interviewee has a book with the gimmick that being a mess is good – creativity and all that.
 Yes, I am sure sometimes messiness helps (and I am sure having a easy, catchy, gimmick is a good marketing idea).
 But as a management strategy it seems lousy to me.
 5s is the correct strategy (even if I fail to do so – my desk tends to get messy as I get busy and… which is often 🙁 See: Planning 5s?
 First Know Why!

 On the point of hiring consultants haphazardly being a waste of money – true.
-Bob Sutton wrote the excellent: Management Advice: Which 90% is Crap?.
+Bob Sutton wrote the excellent: Management Advice: Which 90% is Crap? [the broken link was removed].
 What percentage of books fit that bill – over 90% I would say.
 And I have a guess where the interviewees book fits.